Did Israel Reject the Messiah? Part 2

 There is a special connection in the Scriptures between the lost tribes (Ephraim) and their whereabouts.
 In the context of Isaiah 28, the prophecy speaks of Ephraim (Isa 28:1) in exile being exposed to languages that they do not understand.

+A clue about their whereabouts appears in Oba 1:20, from which we learn that remnants of the House of Judah will find themselves in exile in “Sepharad” (Spain), and remnants of the House of Israel will find themselves in exile in “Tzarfat” (France).
 So, the mocking lip and with a strange tongue in Isa 28:11 that Ephraim would hear in the captivity is “Tzarfati” (French).
 Therefore, we learn that “the lost tribes” can hardly be called “lost” because they were well known to live in Europe where they formed the European Jewry.

 The great Nachmanides (1194-1270) stated in 1260 that the overwhelming majority of the Ten Tribes never returned to the Promised Land though they are destined to do so in the future, and they still dwell in France and its neighborhood and the northern areas of Europe.
 This we find in Sefer HaGeulah; Obadiah 1:20.

 Consider also the Apostolic Scripture.
 The aged Channah a prophetess beheld baby Yeshua at the Temple.
 Luk 2:36 states that she was of the tribe of Asher, which makes her a descendent of those who came to Jerusalem to celebrate the Passover responding to King Hizqiyahu’s invitation in (2Ch 30:11).
+When Apostle Shaul spoke of his Jewish brethren, he spoke of a common promise and a common hope: Unto which promise our twelve tribes, earnestly serving Elohim day and night, hope to come (Act 26:7).

 Ya’akov (James) addressed his epistle to the twelve tribes which scattered abroad (Jas 1:1), as he made no distinction between Judah and them.
 He was seeing them as a common body with the only difference that some were in the land of Israel and some in the Diaspora.
+We may also recall the words of Yeshua the Messiah:

-Do not go into the lands of the nations and do not enter the cities of the Samaritans, but rather go to the lost sheep of the House of Israel.
+Do not go into the lands of the nations and do not enter the cities of the Samaritans but rather go to the lost sheep of the House of Israel.
 (Mat 10:5-6)

+Therefore, when the Messiah sent His disciples to the lost sheep of the House of Israel, He told them where they would find them, as most definitely He knew where He was sending them.
+Evidently, members of all the tribes existed both inside and outside the Promised Land.
 Therefore, the term “the Lost Tribes of Israel” appropriately refers to those of Israel who had not yet returned to the Promised Land, i.e., those who were still in galut, exile.
 They did not choose to return just like the fathers in Egypt, Arabia, and Babylon in defilement of the command to flee (Jer 50:4-8, also Jer 3:11-18).

+However, instead of having returned with myriads of repented believers, the disciples returned forty days later “empty handed”, because the people, they were sent to, rejected the Kingdom of Elohim offer.
 The timing of sending His disciples was not chosen arbitrarily by Yeshua; He sent them when it was about that time of the ninth of the fifth month: the same date when the twelve spies returned with their bad report.

+Even though the Renewed Covenant was being offered as early as the service of Yochanan, national repentance was required for it to be realized.
+At the Last Supper Yeshua holding up the cup of redemption said, “this is My blood, that of the renewed covenant, which is shed for many for the forgiveness of sins” (Mat 26:27-29).
 Here Yeshua tells us that the cup of redemption representing the blood of the Passover lambs which were about to be slaughtered in Jerusalem at that time, also represented His own blood which would be the ratifying blood of the Renewed Covenant.
 Yeshua’s words in Luk 19:40-44 contain definite overtones of Dan 9:26-27, which foretold the destruction of the city.

+Forty years elapsed from the time when the Kingdom of Elohim offer was ratified with Messiah’s death and confirmed with His resurrection, and in the 41st year the Second Temple was destroyed in 69 A.D. (per some Rabbinical sources) or in 70 A.D. as it is commonly accepted.
+Many Judeans were exiled throughout the Roman empire with which the Roman exile began.
 More than forty years later, in 133-135 AD, there would be another attempt by the Judeans to liberate themselves from the Roman occupation.
 Judea and Jerusalem would be totally destroyed, the population decimated and those who survived the Roman atrocities were sold as slaves and dispersed to the four corners of the empire, with which the longest and the cruelest exile of persecution, pogroms, forced conversion, and Nazi holocaust began: The Roman exile.

 The rejection